rainonwires/rainonwires/README.md

 ### Hiya peoplez
+my brain config rn ! (aka stuff that has been on my mind recently) horror! crazy github projects!
 <!--
 **rainonwires/rainonwires** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.